weecology/DeepForest/docs/annotation.md

 ![QGISannotation](../www/QGIS_annotation.png)

 ## Do I need annotate all objects in my image?
 Yes!
 Object detection models use the non-annotated areas of an image as negative data.
 We know that it can be exceptionally hard to annotate all trees in an image, or determine the classes of all birds in an image.
 However, if you have objects in the image that are not annotated, the model is learning *to ignore* those portion of the image.
-This can severly effect model performance.
+This can severely affect model performance.

 ## Can I annotate points instead of bounding boxes?
 Yes.
-This make more sense for the bird detection task, as trees tend to vary widely in size.
-Often birds will be a standard size compared to the image resolution.
+This makes more sense for the bird detection task, as trees tend to vary widely in size.
+Often, birds will be a standard size compared to the image resolution.

 If you would like to train a model, here is a quick video on a simple way to annotate images.

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/e1639d36b6ef4118a31b7b892344ba83" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-Using a shapefile we could turn it into a dataframe of bounding box annotations by converting the points into boxes.
+Using a shapefile, we could turn it into a dataframe of bounding box annotations by converting the points into boxes.
 If you already have boxes, you can exclude convert_to_boxes and buffer_size.

 ```
 df = shapefile_to_annotations(